FlashGriefs/Hazus/README.md

 # Q/A
+Q: Why is it flagging my antivurs?

+A: Ngl I have no idea, I think its smth to do with it creating a the config file and stuff cause it started flagging after i added that feature.
+Windows av is stupid.
+Just add it to the antivirus whitelist.

 Q: Why is Hazus crashing when I try to use the tools?

 A: You have no proxies in proxies.txt